-If the school has staggered starts for different years of schooling, provide the first day that a student was to attend the school for the calendar year.
-For example if the school starts with Year 7 and Year 12 on 27 January 2021 and then rolls out the other years of schooling throughout the remainder of the week, enter 27 January 2021 as the start date.
-The days that some students were not required to attend due to staggered starting dates, should be counted as absence beyond the control ('Student free day').
+If the school has staggered starts for different years of schooling from 7 February 2022, the days that some students were not required to attend due to staggered starting dates, should be counted as absence beyond the control ('Student free day').
+The initial five days from 31 January 2022 to 4 February 2022 can be counted as attendance for all students.